VS Code Dev Container High IO: Detailed executeInWSL Configuration and Root Cause Analysis

 Known Issues and Considerations

-Unexpected Activation: issue #11005 reports executeInWSL: true triggers Dev Container initialization in local Windows repositories.
-This remains open, affected users can consider limiting this setting to specific workspaces rather than global configuration.
+executeInWSL: truecan unintentionally trigger Dev Container initialization in a local Windows workspace.
+The issue is still open; affected users can limit the setting to specific workspaces rather than a global configuration.